KedarKandel/journey-bike-app/README.md

 2. GET /journeys/:id: Returns details of a specific journey.

-3. GET /stations/all: Returns all journeys with pagination.
+3. GET /stations/all: Returns all stations with pagination.

-4. GET /stations/:id: Returns details of a specific journey.
+4. GET /stations/:id: Returns details of a specific station.

 The API is implemented using Node.js, Express, and PostgreSQL, and is tested using Jest.